Kumm-feldt/Shipping-App/README.md

 ---

 ## Introduction
-The **Guatemala Marítima, S.A.
-Vessel Documentation Manager** is a desktop application built using Python and Tkinter.
+The **Vessel Documentation Manager** is a desktop application built using Python and Tkinter.
 The tool streamlines the creation and organization of maritime documentation for new vessels.
 It automates folder creation, document preparation, and file management based on user input.

 ---